MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/dwrite_3/nn-dwrite_3-idwritebitmaprendertarget2.md

 Encapsulates a 32-bit device independent bitmap and device context, which can be used for rendering glyphs.

 > [!IMPORTANT]
-> This API is available as part of the [DWriteCore](/windows/win32/directwrite/dwritecore-overview) implementation of [DirectWrite](/windows/win32/directwrite).
+> This API is available as part of the DWriteCore implementation of [DirectWrite](/windows/win32/directwrite/direct-write-portal).
+For more info, and code examples, see [DWriteCore overview](/windows/win32/directwrite/dwritecore-overview).

 ## -inheritance